Regulations and Rules for Enlarging Loft Hatches

 Please note that if you plan to make your loft into any kind of living accommodation you must first get building regulation approval.
 There are many regulations governing the conversion of lofts.
-See our related projects on the left for more information.
+See our related projects on the right for more information.

 There are a great many ready made loft hatches available on the market today so it's well worth checking these out before you start as a pre-made solution could be the best way to go.
 Also consider an insulated loft hatch.